 What is gout?

 The first noticeable symptoms of gout may include pain or stiffness in the affected joint.
 As this condition progresses, it causes the affected joint to swell to multiple times its usual size, and gout can spread from one joint to another.
-Gout that begins in your big toe, for instance, may spread to your other toes, to the joints in your foot, or even to your ankle.

 What causes gout?

 The risk factors for gout are still debated, but the pathophysiology of gout, or the process by which this condition happens in the body, is well understood.
 Gout begins with a buildup of uric acid (monosodium urate) crystals in the affected joint.
 These crystals then cause an inflammatory reaction in the joint, leading to pain and swelling.

 When you have high concentrations of uric acid in your blood, this substance builds up in your joints.
 Uric acid is a natural byproduct of the breakdown of purines, which are found in many foods and drinks.
 When you’re healthy, your kidneys eliminate excess uric acid, but diabetes, excess weight, and alcohol abuse can diminish your body’s ability to excrete this substace.

 Having too much uric acid in your blood is called hyperuricemia, and this condition can lead to a variety of diseases in addition to gout.
 If you believe that you have hyperuricemia, seek prompt medical assistance to determine the root cause of your issue.

 In recent years, people have started trying CBD for gout instead of conventional solutions.
 Even mainstream medical doctors have begun evangelizing the benefits of CBD for gout and other arthritic conditions, so using CBD for gout will most likely become more popular over time.
 This non-intoxicating cannabinoid is remarkably devoid of side effects, so you have very little to lose by trying CBD if you have gout.